-Liquidation proceeds which may not be distributed to their beneficiaries upon the implementation of the liquidation will be deposited with the Depositary for a period of nine months as from the date of the decision on liquidation; after such period, the assets shall be deposited with the Caisse de Consignation on behalf of the persons entitled thereto.
+Liquidation proceeds which may not be distributed to their beneficiaries upon the implementation of the liquidation will be deposited with the Depositary for no longer than nine months as from the date of the decision on liquidation; after such period, the assets shall be deposited with the Caisse de Consignation on behalf of the persons entitled thereto.

-a) Merger of Sub-Funds, Classes or Categories
+2. Merger of Sub-Funds, Classes or Categories